Skip to content

 2. Your dog isn't motivated by food

-For some dogs, food is the best motivator (and so interactive play requires a toy that incorporates food, like our Food Bag Bungee) to get results.
+For some dogs, food is the best motivator (and so interactive play requires a toy that incorporates food, like Clam) to get results.
 Other dogs aren’t that fussed by treats.
 Don’t get us wrong - they’ll still eat them.
 But food just doesn’t get them fired up and willing to work hard in training.

 In these cases, it’s important to use interactive dog training toys that tap into what they DO find super motivating.